06 Sep Simple Request

 Then a rude sound crackled from deep in the back of the crowd, sort of like a duck making a raspberry.

-And with that, there erupted a loud cacophony of hoots and honks, cries and calls, tweets and twerps – unlike anything anyone has ever heard anywhere.
+And with that, there erupted a loud cacophony of hoots and honks, cries and calls, tweets and twerps – unlike anything I had ever heard anywhere.

 Finally, after a great deal of flapping, fluttering, and flying about, they settled down.